 Was absence caused by stress?

 (Consider a referral for counselling)

-Is a referral to Occupational Health advisable?
+Is a referral to Occu pational Health advisable?

-Does the employee need any support or adjustments to return to work?
+Does the employee Does the employee need any support or adjustments to return to work?

+boes the employee need any support of adjustments to return to work:

 Is informal management action necessary?

 (Where levels/patterns of absence are of concern)

 Support offered:

+Review Date Meeting Notes Agreed Actions